ovh/docs/pages/cloud/private-cloud/service-migration-vdc/guide.en-gb.md

 ## Objective

+In 2023, OVHcloud has launched 4 new ranges:
+- vSphere
+- Hyperconverged Storage (vSAN)
+- Network Security Virtualization (NSX)
+- Software-Defined Datacenter ( NSX + vSAN)
-In 2020, OVHcloud has launched 2 new ranges: Essentials and Premier.
-You can now upgrade from commercial ranges prior to 2019 to the new ranges while keeping the same VMware infrastructure (pcc-123-123-123-123) using Storage Motion and vMotion.
+You can now upgrade from commercial ranges prior to 2020 to the new ranges while keeping the same VMware infrastructure (pcc-123-123-123-123) using Storage Motion and vMotion.

 There are two aspects involved in this process: